 Co ndition requirement Means of monitoring during period under review Compliance achieved?
-8. Green waste shall not be discharged or moved below the mean high water springs mark Site specific monitoring programme - site inspections Yes 9.
+7. Comply with Pest Plant Plan Site specific monitoring programme - no pest plant growth noted during inspections Yes 8.
+Green waste shall not be discharged or moved below the mean high water springs mark Site specific monitoring programme - site inspections Yes 9.
 Contaminants shall not enter surface water Site specific monitoring programme - site inspections Yes 10.
 STDC to control surface water on the site Site specific monitoring programme - site inspections Yes 11.
 Relates to lapse of the consent N/A Yes 12.
-Optional review provision re environmental effects No review option this period N/A 0 verall assessment of consent com pliance and environmental performance in respect of this consent Good
+Optional review provision re environmental effects No review option this period N/A Overall assessment of consent compliance and environmental performance in respect of this consent High

-Based on the monitoring results from the period under review, STDC demonstrated a good level environmental performance and compliance, as defined in Section 1.1.4, with consent conditions in relation to its Patea Beach green waste.
-The site operator was cooperative in removing such material upon request.
+Based on the monitoring results from the period under review, STDC demonstrated a high level environmental performance and compliance, as defined in Section 1.1.4, with consent conditions in relation to its Patea Beach green waste.
+Although there was significant illegal dumping at the site, the consent holder undertook fortnightly inspections and rubbish removal.
+When illegal dumping was observed the consent holder was cooperative in removing such material upon request.

-3.4 Recommendations from the 2011-2012 Annual Report
+3.4 Recommendations from the 2012-2013 Annual Report

-The 2011-2012 Annual report recommended:
+The 2012-2013 Annual report recommended:

-- 1. THAT monitoring of discharges to Patea Beach in the 2012-2013 period remain unchanged from that implemented in the 2011-2012 period. - 2.
-THAT STDC continue to inspect the site and remove unacceptable wastes at least once every seven days.
+THAT monitoring of discharges to Patea Beach in the 2013-2014 period remain unchanged from that implemented in the 2012-2013 period.